Kwasidb/Airline-On-Time-Performance-Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- Airline Operational Performance: Which airlines consistently meet their schedules?
-Are certain carriers outperforming others in terms of cancellations and on-time arrivals?
+- Delay Drivers: What are the primary contributors to flight delays?
+Can these delays be mitigated?
+Where and when are delays most frequently occurring?

 - Airport & Route Analysis: Which airports experience the highest volumes of delayed or canceled flights?
 Are there specific routes that underperform or show operational challenges?

-- Flight Delay Trends & Patterns: What are the most common causes of flight delays?
-Are there temporal or geographic patterns in delay occurrences?
+- Airline Operational Performance: Which airlines consistently meet their schedules?
+Are certain carriers outperforming others in terms of cancellations and on-time arrivals?

 The SQL queries used to inspect and clean the data for this analysis can be found [here](Database%Design.sql).